Dream-Part-II/ankr-research/harbor-images-registry/README.md

 ### Getting Certificate Authority
 1. `sudo openssl genrsa -out ca.key 4096` Will generate RSA private key
-2. `sudo openssl req -x509 -new -nodes -sha512 -days 365 -key ca.key -out ca.crt` You are about to be asked to enter info that will be incorporated into your certificate request. **Notes:** Have to fill `Common Name (CN)` with your domain or IP.
+2. `sudo openssl req -x509 -new -nodes -sha512 -days 365 -key ca.key -out ca.crt` You are about to be asked to enter info that will be incorporated into your certificate request. **Notes:** Have to fill `Common Name (CN)` with your domain or IP. <br/>
+After this, you will have `ca.crt` and `ca.key`.
 ### Getting Server Certificate
 1. `sudo openssl genrsa -out 192.168.1.10.key 4096` Create our own Private Key
-2. `sudo openssl req -x509 -new -nodes -sha512 -days 365 -key 192.168.1.10.key -out 192.168.1.10.crt` Generate a certificate signing request.
-You are about to be asked to enter info that will be incorporated into your certificate request. **Notes:** Have to fill `Common Name (CN)` with your domain or IP.
+2. `sudo openssl req -x509 -new -nodes -sha512 -days 365 -key 192.168.1.10.key -out 192.168.1.10.csr` Generate a certificate signing request.
+You are about to be asked to enter info that will be incorporated into your certificate request. **Notes:** Have to fill `Common Name (CN)` with your domain or IP. <br/>
+After this, you will add two more files: `192.168.56.101.csr` and `192.168.56.101.key`.
 ### Generate the certificate of your registry host:
 1. Whether you're using FQDN like **yourdomain.com** or **IP** to connect your registry host, run the command below to generate the certificate of your registry host which comply with Subject Alternative Name and x509 v3 extension requirement: <br/>